gitenter/gitenter/peplomer/README.md

 $ npm install babel-loader
 $ npm install babel-preset-react
 $ sudo npm install babel-preset-es2015 // Seems this one needs sudo.
 Not exactly sure about others.
+$ sudo npm install axios // Just do sudo.
+Unsure whether it is necessary.
 ```

 Current `npm start` can run HelloWorld, and the site is in `http://localhost:8765/`.
 But currently the backend is Node.js rather than Spring.